OpenSDN-io/docs/opensdn-feature-architecture-guide/understanding-opensdn-components.rst

-Understanding Tungsten Fabric Components
+Understanding OpenSDN Components
 ========================================

 :date: 2019-05-29

-Tungsten Fabric is comprised of the following key components:
+OpenSDN is comprised of the following key components:

--  *Tungsten Fabric management Web GUI and plug-ins* integrate with orchestration platforms such as Kubernetes, OpenShift, Mesos, OpenStack, VMware vSphere, and with service provider operations support systems/business support systems (OSS/BSS).
+-  *OpenSDN management Web GUI and plug-ins* integrate with orchestration platforms such as Kubernetes, OpenShift, Mesos, OpenStack, VMware vSphere, and with service provider operations support systems/business support systems (OSS/BSS).
 Many of these integrations are built, certified, and tested with technology alliances like Red Hat, Mirantis, Canonical, NEC, and more.
-TF Networking sits under such orchestration systems and integrates northbound via published REST APIs.
+OpenSDN Networking sits under such orchestration systems and integrates northbound via published REST APIs.
 It can be automatically driven through the APIs and integrations.

--  *Tungsten Fabric control and management systems*, commonly called the controller, have several functions.
+-  *OpenSDN control and management systems*, commonly called the controller, have several functions.
 Few of the major functions
    are: